 Humpback Whale Research

 Humpback whales make annual journeys from Antarctica to the East African coast, as far north as Tanzania, where they mate and calf.
 In the African winter, hundreds of humpback whales are seen in the waters in and around Tofo.
-Without the presence of predators in the water they seem extremely playful and you can watch them play from the shore and the volunteer house, as well as get up close as you go on daily boat based research expeditions.
+Without the presence of predators in the water they seem extremely playful and you can watch them play from the shore, as well as get up close as on the boat based research expeditions.

-- If it is safe to do so, enter the water for an unforgettable close-up encounter (no diving experience is necessary);
+- If it is safe to do so, enter the water for an unforgettable close-up encounter (swimming);

 - Learn how to photographically identify individual whales to add to the Mozambique Whale Database;